Police officer stands knee-deep in massive Michigan pothole

 Officer Clark of the Grand Blanc Township Police Department, who stands at six feet five inches, stood inside a culvert washout in the middle of McWain Road to show how bad the road is.

 Police are working to get the pothole fixed right away.
-McWain Road is closed south of Baldwin Road.
+The road is closed while construction is done.

 Like Us.
 We Like You.